wizlab-it/Portable-Wi-Fi-Repeater/README.md

 # Portable Wi-Fi Repeater

-This is a battery-powered Wi-Fi Repeater based on the ESP8266 board, than can be used to extend the range of a Wi-Fi Network in areas where it could be difficult to use standard Wi-Fi repeaters.
+This is a battery-powered Portable Wi-Fi Repeater based on the ESP8266 board, than can be used to extend the range of a Wi-Fi Network in areas where it could be difficult to use standard Wi-Fi repeaters.

 The repeater connects to the Wi-Fi Network to be extended and creates its own Wi-Fi Network.
 Traffic on the new Wi-Fi Network is routed through the original network.